Trakzi

 Example: a $1,200 holiday budget over 12 months = $100 per month.

 This is one of the easiest ways to make your financial life feel less chaotic.
+If you have ever typed "help me budget" into a search bar after a surprise expense, sinking funds are the structural fix you were really looking for.

 Step 6: Automate Everything That Deserves to Happen